 The UK must give a clear message that it is ‘open for business’, and our aim is is to ensure government lands a fair and managed immigration system that keeps the door open to the skills business needs.

 Armed with the evidence, we’ve consulted with over 200 of London’s leading businesses to shape our post-Brexit immigration proposal.

 More immediately we’re pressing government to guarantee the rights of EU citizens in the UK and remove international students from migration figures, and the associated restrictions.

 We’ll be pushing for government to implement this as it resets the immigration agenda.
 Read more in our response to the Migration Advisory Committee’s consultation.

-New research from London First and PwC shows international students are a boon to the UK, bringing a net benefit of £2.3 billion to the UK economy from London universities alone.
+Research from London First and PwC shows international students are a real asset to the UK, bringing a net benefit of £2.3 billion to the UK economy from London universities alone.